phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 - An abstract electrocardiogram (ECG) tracing in red, and
 - An abstract week-long systolic blood pressure cycle in blue.

-The tracings are drawn along two different timescales
+The tracings are drawn along two different timescales.

-The heart-image was taken from Microsoft's Clip Art, a now-retired service.
-The abstract tracings were drawn, and the entire logo composed, by the [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.

 ![Colophon](../images/colophon-2.png){: #colophon-icon style="width:80px; height:80px; padding="100px"}
 The Colophon icon is a colorized version of "Wax Seal Ampersand" by Rebecca Sicilia from [Noun Project](https://thenounproject.com/browse/icons/term/wax-seal-ampersand/){: target="_blank" title="Wax Seal Ampersand Icons"} (CC BY 3.0).